refresh-bio/clusty/README.md

 ## Installation

-Clusty comes with a set of precompiled binaries for Windows and Linux.
+Clusty comes with a set of precompiled binaries for Windows, Linux, and macOS.
 They can be found under [Releases](./releases) tab.
 The software is also available on [Bioconda](https://anaconda.org/bioconda/clusty):
 ```
 conda install -c bioconda clusty